 Christian Association was built at Fort Sheridan using

 salvaged material.
-General Pershing, commander-in-chief of American
+General Pershing, commander of the American Expeditionary Forces on the

 Paul Steorp of Deerfield Township, Lake County, IL, wearing gas mask,